vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

     Once again, following Semantic Versioning, build metadata *MAY* be denoted by appending a plus sign and a series of dot separated identifiers.
 We should be specifying it as `vmware.x`.
 We're actually free to do it however we want (note the `may`), but using the dot notation would be considered proper.

-Our recommendation is to follow semantic versioning guidlines for packages.
+Our recommendation is to follow semantic versioning guidelines for packages.

 For packages that bundle a single, deliverable piece of software:

 * For simplicity, the version of the package should track the version of the bundled software.
 * Build metadata should be provided correctly.
-* Prerelease versions used when appripriate
+* Prerelease versions used when appropriate

 For example, lets consider the third build from VMware of a package with version 1.3.1 of cert-manager.
 The version string should look like `1.3.1+vmware.3`